awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved read performance of the `pg_prewarm` extension\.

-1. Fixed a bug where an Aurora serverless DB cluster may report the meassage, ERROR: incorrect binary data format in bind parameter \.\.\. following a scale event\.
+1. Fixed a bug where an Aurora serverless DB cluster might report the message ERROR: incorrect binary data format in bind parameter \.\.\. following a scale event\.

-1. Fixed a bug where a serverless DB cluster may report the meassage, ERROR: insufficient data left in message following a scale event\.
+1. Fixed a bug where a serverless DB cluster might report the message ERROR: insufficient data left in message following a scale event\.

-1. Fixed a bug where an Aurora serverless DB cluster may experience prolonged or failed scale attempts\.
+1. Fixed a bug where an Aurora serverless DB cluster can experience prolonged or failed scale attempts\.

-1. Fixed a bug that resulted in the message, ERROR: could not create file "base/xxxxxx/yyyyyyy" as a previous version still exists on disk: Success\.
+1. Fixed a bug that resulted in the message ERROR: could not create file "base/xxxxxx/yyyyyyy" as a previous version still exists on disk: Success\.
 Please contact AWS customer support\.
 This can occur during object creation after PostgreSQL's 32\-bit object identifier has wrapped around\.

 1. Fixed a bug where the write\-ahead\-log \(WAL\) segment files for PostgreSQL logical replication were not deleted when changing the `wal_level` value from `logical` to `replica`\.

 1. Fixed a bug in the `pg_hint_plan` extension where a multi\-statement query could lead to a crash when `enable_hint_table` is enabled\.
 This is tracked in the PostgreSQL community as [https://github.com/ossc-db/pg_hint_plan/issues/25](https://github.com/ossc-db/pg_hint_plan/issues/25)\.

-1. Fixed a bug where JDBC clients might report the message, java\.io\.IOException: Unexpected packet type: 75 following a scale event in an Aurora serverless DB cluster\.
+1. Fixed a bug where JDBC clients might report the message java\.io\.IOException: Unexpected packet type: 75 following a scale event in an Aurora serverless DB cluster\.

-1. Fixed a bug in PostgreSQL logical replication that resulted in the message, ERROR: snapshot reference is not owned by resource owner TopTransaction\.
+1. Fixed a bug in PostgreSQL logical replication that resulted in the message ERROR: snapshot reference is not owned by resource owner TopTransaction\.

 1. Changed the following extensions:
    + Updated `orafce` to version 3\.8
-   + Updated `PGAudit` to version 1\.3\.1
    + Updated `pgTAP` to version 1\.1

 1. Provided support for fault injection queries\.

-## Version 3\.1<a name="AuroraPostgreSQL.Updates.20180305.31"></a>
+## Version 3\.1, Compatible with PostgreSQL 11\.6<a name="AuroraPostgreSQL.Updates.20180305.31"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.6\.
 For more information about the improvements in release 11\.6, see [PostgreSQL Release 11\.6](https://www.postgresql.org/docs/11/release-11-6.html)\.